 In Arrighi's vision the interests and power of capital do not appear as the major obstacle to subordinating markets to society.
 Nor are the repressive and anti-democratic features of the Chinese Communist Party rule seen as diffusing along with East Asian hegemony.
 Were the current preferences of global capital and its power to pursue these preferences to persist unchanged, then a transnational movement of movements would continue to be just as essential to the pursuit of social protection.
-If the anti-democratic during the current shift.
-In other words, there is no reason to believe that global catastrophe will be avoided during the process of the shift that is underway.
+If the anti-democratic domestic modus operandi of the CCP were to persist and be diffused globally, the role of transnational movements as the global bearers of democratic vision and practices would be even more important.